Reflections and Drinfeld twists for set-theoretic Yang-Baxter maps: Extending reflections on the structure group of a solution

+We have proven \eqref{eq:weird} for $\bar{k}$ on a set of generators for $G(X,r)$ as a monoid; namely, the set $X\sqcup X^{-1}$.
+As observed in Lemma \ref{lem:weird}, then, \eqref{eq:weird} can be proven on words of any length, by double induction.
+Therefore, $\bar{k}$ is a group reflection.
+By its definition, it also satisfies \eqref{eq:inversek}. \end{proof} \begin{remark} If a group is abelian, then its group reflections are anti-homomorphisms (Remark \ref{rem:trivialbrace}).
+It is known that every map $f\colon X\to X$ can be extended to an anti-homomorphism on $\Free(X)$, and this extension is a subcase of our definition of $\tilde{k}$ in Theorem \ref{thm:extensiontogroup_k}, where both actions $\tilde{\rightharpoonup}, \,\tilde{\leftharpoonup}$ are trivial. \end{remark}

+The problem of whether a Drinfeld twist for $(X,r)$ can be extended to a group Drinfeld twist on $G(X,r)$ has already been posed by Ghobadi in \cite[Example 2.4]{ghobadi2021drinfeld}.
+Theorem \ref{thm:extensiontogroup_k} says that we can extend $k$ to $\bar{k}$ if $k$ satisfies \eqref{eq:weird}.
+On the other hand, if $\bar{k}$ is an extension of $k$ to $G(X,r)$, and it satisfies \eqref{eq:weird}, then in degree one $k$ must satisfy \eqref{eq:weird}: thus \eqref{eq:weird} is a necessary and sufficient condition for $k$ to be extended to a group reflection on $G(X,r)$.
+This solves Ghobadi's problem \cite[Example 2.4]{ghobadi2021drinfeld} in the case of Drinfeld twists coming from reflections.

 \textbf{Acknowledgements.} This work originated from a conversation with Victoria Lebed and Leandro Vendramin in Brussels, in November 2023.
-The author is especially grateful to Victoria Lebed for suggesting that the $k$-Garside map could be a reflection on the structure group $G(X,r)$, and for many other insightful remarks; to Leandro Vendramin for his constant support and advice; and to Alessandro Ardizzoni for his feedback on this paper.
+The author is especially grateful to Victoria Lebed for suggesting that the $k$-Garside map could be a reflection on the structure group $G(X,r)$, and for many other insightful remarks; to an anonymous referee for some suggestions and improvements; to Leandro Vendramin for his constant support and advice; to Alessandro Ardizzoni for his feedback on this paper; and to Jonathan D.\@ H.\@ Smith for his interest and remarks.
 The content of \S\ref{sec:representations} was inspired by a question of Victoria Lebed, and was significantly improved after a conversation with Silvia Properzi and Charlotte Roelants.
-In particular, Proposition \ref{prop:iso_representations} was strengthened by a remark of Silvia Properzi, to whom the author is grateful.
+Proposition \ref{prop:iso_representations} was strengthened by a remark of Silvia Properzi, to whom the author is grateful.

-During part of this research, the author was a member of the \textit{Istituto Nazionale di Alta Matematica} (INdAM) and supported by the European Union -- NextGe\-ne\-ra\-tionEU under NRRP, Mission 4 Component 2 CUP D53D23005960006 -- Call PRIN 2022 No.\@ 104 of February 2, 2022 of the Italian Ministry of University and Research; Project 2022S97PMY \textit{Structures for Quivers, Algebras and Representations} (SQUARE).
+During part of this research, the author was a member of the \textit{Istituto Nazionale di Alta Matematica} (INdAM) and supported by the PRIN 2022 of the Italian Ministry of University and Research, CUP D53D23005960006 Project 2022S97PMY.

 This research was supported by the University of Turin through a PNRR DM 118 scholarship; by the project OZR3762 of the Vrije Universiteit Brussel; and through the FWO Senior Research Project G004124N.